hiibolt/KnowledgeBase/pages/Relations.md

 	  If, for (y, x) \epsilon R, there is (x ,y), relation R is symmetrical.
 	- #### Transitive Property
 	  If xRy and yRz implies xRz.
 Check for cases where not xRz.
+	- ### Equivalence Relation
+	  A relation R is only an equivalence relation if it is reflexive, symmetric, and transitive